T-Necat/S2T2S/README.md

-# Audio-Text Conversion and Summary System
+# Sound-Text Conversion and Summary System
 🐍 Python | 🤖 Whisper | 🦙 Ollama | 🎵 Audio Processing

-This project is a Python application that converts audio files to text and then summarizes the text.
+This project is a Python application that converts sound files to text and then summarizes the text.
 It creates intelligent summaries from audio files using OpenAI Whisper and Ollama.

 ## 🚀 Features
 - Converting M4A format audio files to WAV format